svennam92/openshift101/workshop/part2-openshift_ibmcloud/exercise-10.md

 # Exercise 10: Monitor your Cluster with SysDig

-## Exercise 10: Monitor your cluster through the Sysdig web UI

-The IBM Cloud™ Monitoring with Sysdig service is a fully managed enterprise-grade monitoring service.
+The IBM Cloud Monitoring with Sysdig service is a fully managed enterprise-grade monitoring service.
 You get deep container visibility, service-oriented views and comprehensive metrics.
 You can use this to gain operational visibility for your applications, services, and platform.
 Sysdig offers administrators, DevOps teams and developers advanced features to monitor and troubleshoot, define alerts, and design custom views.

 When you monitor an application, you should consider: